airekans/refine-buka/README.md

 After several minutes, you can use your favorate image viewer to enjoy the comics.

 ## Known Issues
-Workaround methods are used to solve the memory leak problem of the Pillow WebP decoder.
+Workaround methods are used to solve the memory leak problem of the (previous or stable version) Pillow WebP decoder.

 ## License
 The MIT License